Lake Chad: Human activities

 There are more than 30 million residents in the Chad Lake Basin.
 There are more than 70 ethnic groups around the lake, most of whom are distributed on the south bank, where the population density exceeds 100 PD/km2.
 They rely on the water source of Chad Lake for irrigation, breeding, animal husbandry and drinking.
 Local self-sufficient crops include sorghum, maize, finger millet, beans, and vegetables.
 Gourd is widely planted for making utensils.
 The collection of forest products such as gum arabic, honey, beeswax, and firewood is of great significance in the region.
 However, the reduction in forest area has had a negative impact on the production of these products, and the explosive growth of cattle herds has exacerbated this impact.
 Cattle are the most important livestock raised, as well as poultry, goats, sheep, camels, horses, and donkeys.
 The animal husbandry was severely affected by the droughts of the 1970s and 1980s.

 Fishing has traditionally been the most important economic activity for the people of the lake area, which almost ceased during drought periods and only resumed in the mid-1990s.
 Most fishing products are dried, pickled, or smoked.
-The natron produced in the depression on the northeast bank of the lake has long been of significant economic significance.
+The natron produced in the depression on the northeast bank of the lake has long been of economic significance.
 Traditionally, it has been excavated in blocks and transported across the lake to enter the Nigerian market.
 Since the drought in the 1970s, the soil that can be planted without irrigation and fertilization has been exposed at the bottom of the lake, and it has been reclaimed as a polder for planting maize, cowpea, rice, sorghum and other crops.
 Farmers have shifted from planting mainly dry crops, such as wheat, to rice with high water demand, resulting in more serious soil salinization and water eutrophication.
 The adverse effects of reduced water sources on fishing, farming, and herding outweigh the benefits of new land from the receding waters.
 The surrounding residents who used to rely on lake water were forced to relocate, causing the economy of the lake area to continuously shrink.